MARGARET M. CLEMENTS

 My university classroom.
 Too frequently, students find themselves confronted by projects they don’t know how to begin.
 Of course, many students also need guidance learning how to be more effective thinkers.
 The learning process is fraught with conflict from which anxiety and confusion can develop.
 For some students, the situation can appear hopeless.
 To prevent anxiety from escalating in my students, it is my practice to approach teaching from a technical perspective.
 I have found that giving concrete avenues to achieve goals, enables students to wield opportunities for enriched and even inspired understanding.
 My job as an educator is to give each of my students a sort of analytical toolbox—or frame of reference—that they take with them into their future roles as professionals.
 I accomplish this by meeting individually with students concerning their projects, by providing detailed feedback on their assignments, by challenging them, and by giving them multiple opportunities to demonstrate and perfect their knowledge and understanding.

-Essentially, the longer I teach, the more I strive to make an impact on our society by motivating my students to be actively involved in determining the shape of their profession.
+Essentially, the longer I teach, the more I strive to make an impact on our society by motivating my students to be actively involved in determining the shape of their lives and professions.
 Understanding the historical, social, moral, political and personal dimensions of cultural systems enables me to reach my students at various ability levels and to work with them on both technical and critical dimensions to transform and shape their new understandings.
-When I taught courses on “Education and American Culture” to undergraduate students, I focused the historical course content through the discerning lens of current education policy debates.
+When I taught courses on “Education and American Culture” to undergraduate students at Indiana University, I focused the historical course content through the discerning lens of current education policy debates.
 My students told me that this perspective made it possible for them to become more interested in the history of education than they had expected.
-For their final project, my students formulated grant proposals that addressed a current education policy issue from an historical perspective.
 By involving students in current issues that interested them, together we illuminated the relevance and import of history when attempting to impact the future.
 We worked diligently to become better thinkers, writers and reflective practitioners.

 After returning to their high school, these students created a “mandala” representing the impact that this program had on their lives.
 A mandala is a cross cultural pattern—frequently a circle with a center—that represents how we as individuals are related to the infinite through our interactions between and within our bodies, minds, others and infinity.
 This mandala aptly represents my ideology in that we each are a center from which our actions radiate both outward and inward and our actions go on to become elements of a larger universal pattern that we each partly create.
 I have attached a copy of the mandala created by these students to demonstrate that my philosophy is very much a part of me and becomes apparent to those with whom I have the privilege to interact.